Sara Wookey: Activism

 Wookey actively advocates for the rights of dance artists.
 In 2011 she auditioned for Marina Abramović's An Artist's LIfe's Manifesto"—a group performance work created by Abramovic for the 2011 Annual Gala at the Museum of Contemporary Art, Los Angeles.

 Wookey declined to the offer to participate after realizing that the compensation provided was not sufficient and conditions questionable, following up the invitation with an open letter to artists.

 Since then Wookey has continued to speak out for fair compensation and treatment of performance artists.
 More recent publications include: Disappearing Acts & Resurfacing Subjects: Concerns of (a) Dance Artist(s) in The Ethics of Art: Ecological Turns in the Performing Arts edited by Guy Cools and Pascal Gielen (2015) and published by Valiz Press and Collective Thinking.

+Services

+As part of her activist-inspired work Wookey offers services to individuals, organisations, businesses and boards through her company Wookey Works, based at Carrow House in Norwich, UK.
+She offers coaching and mentoring, advise and evaluation, access support through Arts Council England and financial literacy workshops.
+She also teaches dance and yoga for local communities.